Amsterdam Westerpark train collision

-Accident
+Collision

 In the early evening a local train (an NS Sprinter Lighttrain) had just left Amsterdam Centraal and collided with a double-decker NS VIRM Intercity train travelling in the opposite direction on the same track.
-Initial reports varied with potentially between 33 and 136 passengers injured, with up to 20 of them seriously although a member of the fire service later corrected this to 56.
-The actual figures were reported at 117 injuries (13 critical, 43 or 44 serious, less than 60 minor).
+While initial reports varied, 117 people were injured, 13 critically, 43 or 44 seriously, and dozens more had minor injuries.
 On 22 April 2012, a 68-year-old woman died from her injuries.
 There were sixteen people still in hospital.
-On 23 May 2012, the last train victim in hospital was sent home.
+On 23 May 2012, the last injured person was discharged from hospital.

 The trains involved were an NS Class 2600 electric multiple unit, number 2658, and an NS VIRM double-deck electric multiple unit, number 8711.
 Neither of the two trains derailed.
 Passengers were reported to have been thrown against walls, seats, windows, and other passengers.
-Just before the crash, witnesses said one of the trains sounded a long hoot of its horn.
-Photographs show that the VIRM unit received moderate damage, with deformation at the rear of the first and front of the second carriage.
+Just before the crash, witnesses said one of the trains let out an extended blast of its horn.
+The VIRM unit received moderate damage, with deformation at the rear of the first and front of the second carriage.

-The accident occurred between Amsterdam Centraal and Amsterdam Sloterdijk stations, near Westerpark, suspending railway services between Amsterdam and The Hague as well as to Schiphol Airport on one of the busiest rail routes in the Netherlands.
+The collision occurred between Amsterdam Centraal and Amsterdam Sloterdijk stations, near Westerpark, suspending railway services between Amsterdam and The Hague as well as to Schiphol Airport on one of the busiest rail routes in the Netherlands.
 The local train was travelling between Amsterdam and Uitgeest whilst the Intercity train was travelling between Den Helder and Nijmegen.
 By Sunday afternoon, traffic was partially restored with a full service expected by that evening.
-The stretch of line where the accident occurred is where trains do not travel at full speed.
+The crash happened on a section of the line where trains operate at reduced speeds.
 It is estimated that at the moment of the collision the intercity was travelling at 25–30 km/h and the local train at about 20 km/h.

 Bus services were relied upon on to get people to their destinations during the suspension.